GoogleCloudPlatform/core-solution-services/INSTALL.md

 > Note that when you deply the ingress below you may need to wait some time (in some cases, hours) before the https cert is active.

-### Option 1: Deploy GENIE microservices to the GKE cluster

 You must set these environment variables prior to deployment.
-If you re-login and redeploy from the jump host make sure to set these variables in your shell again:
+The jump host includes a script to automatically set these variables on login:
 ```
 export PROJECT_ID=$(gcloud config get project)
 export NAMESPACE=default